SOMETHING YOU WILL FIND INTERESTING AS AN INTRODUCTION TO READ BEFORE I EXPLAIN THIS RECIPE….

 Like they say, ‘Match are made in heaven,’ so do i say

-‘food combinations are made in heart.’
+‘food combinations are made by heart.’

 That becomes your memory; you call it a home-cooked meal a few years down the line.